 Q– Why Do I get the message: error: unable to open log file /var/log/mosquitto/mosquitto.log for writing.

 A- This is a permission problem and is caused when you start mosquitto manually.
-You can either start mosquitto as root using sudo or when testing change the log file location to your home directory.
+You can either start mosquitto as the mosquitto user using sudo (shown above) or when testing change the log file location to your home directory.

 Q- How can I list All topics?